OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-20.md

 ## Matthew 20:32

-Jesus stopped and called them.
+Jesus stopped and called them over.
 “What do you want me to do for you?” he asked.

 ## Matthew 20:33